leMaik/chunky/index.md

 ## Why did you fork Chunky?

-Originally created to add some 1.14 blocks, this fork quickly blew up and aims to provide full support for Minecraft 1.14 and 1.15 while also fixing long-standing upstream bugs.
+Originally created to add some 1.14 blocks, this fork quickly blew up to fully support Minecraft 1.14 and 1.15 while also fixing long-standing upstream bugs.
 If [upstream Chunky](http://chunky.llbit.se) development continues one day, this fork might be merged into it.

 ## Installation